giga-controller/controller/README.md

 # Controller

-**[Controller](https://usecontroller.com/)** is the Open-source ChatGPT that interacts with all your third-party applications!
-It serves as a Unified Platform across your tools such as Slack, Linear, Google Suite, etc.
+**[Controller](https://usecontroller.com/)** is a chat interface that interacts with all your third-party applications!
+It serves as a unified platform across your tools such as Slack, Linear, Google Suite, etc.

 1. You can talk to a single application (e.g. "Get me all linear tickets that are owned by Mike, and set me as the owner")